Skip to main contentArrow Right

 • Self-service account management

-• Access management / fine-grained authorization
+• Fine-grained access management and authorization

 • Data access governance